The Climate Change Commission for Wales

 The Commission met four times a year; meetings include presentations from expert guests and were open to the public.

-The Commission’s work is primarily focused on Wales with collaborative partnerships formed with UK, European and global organisations to make sure that we share ideas and learn from each other.
+The Commission’s work was primarily focused on Wales with collaborative partnerships formed with UK, European and global organisations to make sure that we share ideas and learn from each other.